in the Great Lakes

 Some of the most seriously polluted areas of the Great Lakes have been restored, with fish and wildlife thriving, native plants flourishing, and economic activity returning once more.
-Four of these toxic hotpots, called Areas of Concern, have been restored with eight more well on their way to being restored.
+Six of these toxic hotspots, called Areas of Concern, have been restored with more well on their way to being restored.
 In the process, more than 3.5 million cubic yards of contaminated sediment was removed or contained.

 Let your members of congress know they should take action to protect the Great Lakes!
 Contact your senators and representative and tell them: